 The Sensor adjustment submenu contains parameters that pertain to the functionality of the sensor.

 "Setup" menu → Advanced setup → Sensor adjustment

-Parameter Description Selection Factory setting Installation direction Set sign of flow direction to match the direction of the arrow on the sensor.
-Flow in arrow directionFlow against arrow direction Flow in arrow direction
+Parameter Description Selection

+Installation direction Set sign of flow direction to match the direction of the arrow on ■ Flow in arrow direction

+the sensor.
+Flow against arrow direction

 Zero point adjustment